AGnias47/russo-ukranian-tweet-classification/README.md

 # Classification of Tweets Related to the 2022 Russian Invasion of Ukraine

 This repository contains various data mining methods used for the classification of Tweets related to the 2022 Russian Invasion of Ukraine.

-This repository contains code written for a report for a class project.
-The report will be included as part of this repository after the report due date.
+This was done for a class project, the result of which can be found in [final-report/report.pdf](final-report/report.pdf).

 ## Data Directory